TWiStErRob/net.twisterrob.gradle/docs/upgrades.md

     * Review `AGPVersionsTest` to bump latest classpath version.
     * Review `AGPVersionsTest` if there's a new constant.
  4. Add new CI matrix based on AGP compatibility guide.
+    * These might already exist if you're bumping alpha/beta/rc/stable forward.
-    * For example if AGP 7.2.1 requires Gradle 7.3.1 and latest stable is 7.4.2, create the following combinations:
+    * For example if AGP 7.2.1 requires Gradle 7.3.1 and latest stable is Gradle 7.4.2, create the following combinations:
       ```yaml
-      - name: "AGP 7.2.x on Gradle 7.3+"
+      - name: "AGP 7.2.x on Gradle 7.3.1+"
-      - name: "AGP 7.2.x on Gradle 7.3+ - plugin"
+      - name: "AGP 7.2.x on Gradle 7.3.1+ - plugin"
       - name: "AGP 7.2.x on Gradle 7.x"
       - name: "AGP 7.2.x on Gradle 7.x - plugin"
       ```